inafis/shdw-bot/README.md

 token={Your Discord Bot Token}
 clientId={oAuth clientID of the Discord application associated to your bot}
 guildId={ServerId where you plan to Deploy}
+stakeAccount={Token account to retrieve token counts from}
+presenceId={ID of the token to update price in presence}
 ```
+- PresenceIds correspond to the coin ID on coingecko.
+Please check https://www.coingecko.com/en/api/documentation for the list of valid IDs.

 ## Running Locally

 - ``` npm install```